Leismaniasis

-You would like to know which dog food is suitable for feeding dogs with various medical conditions.
-But what exactly is that and what do you have to consider when feeding them?
-Why should you feed your dog a diet that is as low in purines as possible?
+You would like to know which dog foods are suitable for nutrition in the presence of various medical conditions.
+But what exactly is it, and what do you need to consider when feeding it?
+Why should you feed your dog a low-purine diet?

 Published: 26.04.2024

-We are often contacted by dog owners whose four-legged friends suffer from chronic illnesses.
-They want to know which dog foods are suitable for feeding them with various illnesses.
+We are frequently approached by dog owners whose four-legged friends suffer from chronic illnesses.
+They want to know which dog foods are suitable for the presence of various illnesses.
 A frequently discussed issue is leishmaniasis.
-But what exactly is it and what do you have to consider when feeding your dog?
-Why should you feed your dog as little purine as possible?
+But what exactly is it, and what should be considered when feeding it?
+Why should a dog's diet be as low in purines as possible?

 Leishmaniasis - an overview

 Leishmaniasis is an infectious disease.
-The pathogens are protozoa, i.e. single-celled organisms that are transmitted by sand flies.
-Other types of transmission (blood transfusions, smear infections) are rare.
-For a long time, sand flies were only found south of the 45th parallel.
-Dogs that came from Mediterranean countries or accompanied their owners on vacation became infected.
-Recently, the appearance of sand flies has been observed in southern Germany.
-Leishmania infections could also occur in these regions in the future.
+The pathogens are protozoa, i.e., single-celled organisms transmitted by sand flies.
+Other modes of transmission (blood transfusions, smear infections) are rare.
+For a long time, sand flies were found exclusively south of the 45th parallel.
+Thus, dogs originating from Mediterranean countries or accompanying their owners on vacations in these areas became infected.
+Recently, sand flies have been observed in southern Germany.
+Leishmania infections could occur in these regions in the future as well.

-These symptoms are often initially non-specific and occur in phases.
-Symptoms include fever, apathy, weight loss and a thin coat.
-Depending on the course of the disease, different forms of manifestation become apparent.
-A distinction is made between the cutaneous (skin: including hair loss on the bridge of the nose, tips of the ears, "glasses" around the eyes), the mucocutaneous (mucous membrane: ulcers) and the visceral (internal organs: particularly glomerulonephritis → inflammation of the kidneys) form.
+These symptoms are often initially non-specific and occur in bouts.
+Symptoms include fever, apathy, weight loss, and a thinning coat.
+Depending on the progression, different forms of manifestation eventually become apparent.
+A distinction is made between cutaneous (skin: including hair loss on the bridge of the nose, tips of the ears, and "glasses" around the eyes), mucocutaneous (mucous membranes: ulcers), and visceral (internal organs: particularly glomerulonephritis → inflammation of the kidneys) forms.
 All of these can also occur in a mixed form.
-Without treatment, up to 90% of dogs in which leishmaniasis has actually broken out die.
+Without treatment, up to 90% of dogs with an actual outbreak of leishmaniasis die.

 What does therapy look like and what does it all have to do with nutrition?

-First of all, there is some important information: Leishmaniasis is NOT curable in dogs.
-Through the targeted use of various medications, it is possible to alleviate the symptoms, but the pathogens will most likely remain in the dog's body for life.
-It is not unlikely that the disease will break out again even after the symptoms have successfully subsided, which means that further treatment is necessary.
+First, it's important to note that leishmaniasis is NOT curable in dogs.
+While the targeted use of various medications can alleviate symptoms, the pathogens most likely remain in the dog's body for life.
+A recurrence of the disease is not unlikely, even after symptoms have successfully resolved, necessitating further treatment.

-A commonly used drug is "allopurinol", which is used, among other things, to treat gout in humans.
-It is absorbed by the Leishmania and ultimately inhibits their reproduction.
-However, it also has another effect directly in the dog itself.
-It hinders the enzymatic breakdown of purines into allantoin.
+A commonly used medication is "allopurinol," which is used, among other things, to treat gout in humans.
+It is absorbed by Leishmania and ultimately inhibits their reproduction.
+However, it also has another effect directly in the dog itself: It inhibits the enzymatic breakdown of purines into allantoin.
 Purines are important components of DNA and RNA and can be synthesized by the dog itself.
-All purines that enter the organism through food and are not needed for the construction of the genetic material must be broken down and excreted through the kidneys.
+Any purines that enter the body through food and are not required for genetic material must be broken down and excreted through the kidneys.

 Low-purine diet - an overview

-Purines are found in foods that are rich in cell nuclei.
-These include meat (especially offal and connective tissue chews), but also pulses.
-Depending on the composition, a vegetarian or vegan diet can be an extremely inexpensive alternative to a meat diet.
+Purines are also found in foods rich in nuclei.
+These include meat (especially offal and connective tissue chews), but also legumes.
+Depending on their composition, a vegetarian or vegan diet can be an extremely beneficial alternative to meat.

 The purine contents of our VEGDOG varieties are as follows: